seanslim/bnsim2/README.md

 Wei, Guopeng, Paul Bogdan, and Radu Marculescu.
 "Efficient Modeling and Simulation of Bacteria-Based Nanonetworks with BNSim."
 Selected Areas in Communications, IEEE Journal on 31.12 (2013): 868-878.

+You can build the program easily by importing the source files into Xcode or Eclipse or any other IDE you like.

+The simulator is fully extensible, you can add regulatory networks in the library, and different cell types in the zoo.